VishApp/crewaimaster/README.md

-# CrewMaster
+# CrewAIMaster

 **A Python package for building intelligent multi-agent systems using CrewAI**

-CrewMaster is an advanced framework that automatically generates, manages, and executes multi-agent crews based on natural language task descriptions.
+CrewAIMaster is an advanced framework that automatically generates, manages, and executes multi-agent crews based on natural language task descriptions.
 It provides a CLI interface and comprehensive backend system for creating intelligent AI agents with memory, tools, and safety guardrails.

 ## 🚀 Key Features